BartSte/snapshot/README.md

 source](#from-source).
 This section provides information about: the tarball, the unit tests, and ways to debug the application.

-### Tarball

-Additional information about the stand-alone tarball is provided here.

-- `snapshot` executable in the form of a bash script.
-This script:
-  - sets the `LD_LIBRARY_PATH` to the `lib` directory and runs the `snapshot` binary.
-  - resolves the path to the script if it is referenced using a symlink.
-- `bin` directory with the `snapshot` binary.
-- `lib` directory with the shared libraries that the `snapshot` binary depends on.
-In case the project is built with the `--shared` option, the `lib` folder will also contain subdirectories with the libraries of the Qt plugins.
-The `lib` directory does not include the standard `c/c++` libraries (`libc`, `libstdc++`, `libm`, `libdbm`, `libpthread`) together with the dynamic linker as they are assumed to be present on the system.

 ### Test

 Googletest and QTest are used for building the unit tests and the end-to-end